dmitrybv/EhLib-vp-theme-hope/src/EhLibDoc/10-using-tdbgrideh-component/05-types-of-columns-and-data-types-in-columns/03-columns-with-editor-of-a-combobox-type.md

 Use the following properties of TColumnEh (or TFieldRow for DBVertGridEh) for advanced configuration and work with LookupCombobox and DataList Combobox:

 `TColumnEh.CaseInsensitiveTextSearch`
-<dd>Specifies that the text search in the drop down list is case-insensitive.</dd>
+<sh>Specifies that the text search in the drop down list is case-insensitive.</sh>

 `TColumnEh.LimitTextToListValues`
-<dd>limits the ability to enter text only by a text from the list.</dd>
+<sh>limits the ability to enter text only by a text from the list.</sh>

 If `TColumnEh.LimitTextToListValues = False`, then after you enter the text that is not in the list and attempt to leave the cell, or press `Enter` the `TColumnEh.OnNotInList` event is triggered.
 The event handler is passed the entered text – `NewText` argument.
 You can add text to the list.
 If the list is based on data from the `DataSet`, the new value should be added in the `DataSet`.
 After values is added in the `DataSet` set `RecheckInList` property to `True`.
 For `Combobox` of `LookupCombobox` type the grid re-perform lookup search the list and write the data to the cell.